 12 Tips For Camping With an Anxious Dog

 Dogs experience anxiety at various levels, and they can respond to it in a variety of ways.
-It’s crucial for you to know where your dog falls on the continuum and what they’re capable of as their owner.
+You must know where your dog falls on the continuum and what they’re capable of as their owner.
 Consider not taking your dog on a camping trip if you know he or she is terrified of strangers, other pets, the woods, or other things that would undoubtedly occur.

 Forcing them into circumstances they aren’t prepared for is just setting your trip and your furry buddy up for failure.
 If you want to obtain long-term improvements by working on your pet’s flexibility with new situations, you must approach them gradually and with proper preparation.
 Make sure your dog is ready for a camping trip before you set out.
 If you’re not sure they’ll be able to handle it, entrusting them to a trusted friend or relative who knows how to care for them would benefit you both.